• Skip to primary navigation

 5 from 3 votes

 The Salty Dog is a refreshing combination of grapefruit juice and gin with a salted rim.
-Perfect for summer, even if you can’t get at the beach!
+Perfect for summer, even if you can't get to the beach!
 If you like gin, try a French 75 next.

 Colorful Salty Dogs in a highball glass in front of a teal background